-- Increasing "at-risk" compensation.
-For fiscal 2017, the performance-based portion of total direct compensation increased for our CEO, former Chief Financial Officer ("CFO") and General Counsel. - Demonstrating alignment of pay with performance.
-Based on Company results relative to applicable performance metrics, the fiscal 2017 annual cash incentive awards paid out at 100% of target, and the fiscal 2015-2017 performance stock units ("PSUs") paid out at 61.4% of target. - Updated compensation peer group.
+- Alignment of pay with performance.
+Based on Company results relative to applicable performance metrics, the quantitative portion of the fiscal 2018 annual cash incentive awards paid out at 119.9% of target, and the fiscal 2016-2018 performance stock units ("PSUs") paid out at 89.0% of target. - Updated compensation peer group.
 The Compensation Committee adopted a modified peer group to better reflect the Company's competitive landscape for fiscal 2018.